psychemedia/storytelling-notes/knight-york-fish-ring.md

 " Rise and do it, I deem it good ", says Oilill.

 Thereupon she played chess with Fraech.
-His folk meanwhile were cooking the animais.
+His folk meanwhile were cooking the animals.

 " Let thy harpers play to us ", says Oilill.

 " Let them play indeed ", says Fraech.

-A harp-bag of otterskins round the harps, with their bordering ot scarlet leather > under their adornment of gold and of silver.
+A harp-bag of otterskins round the harps, with their bordering ot scarlet leather `[Adornment of ruby.
+Cr.]` under their adornment of gold and of silver.
 The skin of a roe about them in the middle : it was as white as snow ; dark grey spots in its centre.
 Linen cloths white as the swan's raiment about the strings.
 (The harps of gold and silver and white bronze, with figures of serpents and birds and dogs in gold and silver.
 Whenever those strings were touched), these figures thereupon ran about the men ail round.

 Then they played to them ; so that twelve men of their household died of weeping and sadness.

-Sweet and tuneful were these three ; and they were mellower even than Uaithne**.
+Sweet and tuneful were these three ; and they were mellower even than Uaithne `[And they were the Chants of Uaithne.
+Cr.]`.
 The famous Three were three full brothers, Tear-bringer, Smile-bringer and Sleep-bringer by name.
 Boinn of the Side was the mother of the Three.
-It is from the music which Uaithne, harp of the Dagda, played,
+It is from the music which Uaithne, harp of the Dagda, played, that the Three are named.

-1. It shall not be a habitation for begging contention this.
-Cr.

-2. It was a beauty of a chessboard.
-Cr.

-3. Adornment of rubv.
-Cr.

-4. And they were the Chants of Uaithne.
-Cr.

-that the Three are named.
 When the woman was in child-birth, it wept for sorrow over the sharpness of the pangs at first.
 It was a smile and a laugh it played in the middle, for joy of the two sons.
-A sweet sleep it plays -- the last son - for the heaviness oi the birth.
-Whence was named the third part of ninsic.
-Afterward Boinn awoke ont of the sleep. c< I accept " said she, " thy three sons, Uaithne of perfect ardour, since there arc Sleep-bringing and Smile-bringing and Tear-bringing upon cows and women who will go with Meadb and Oilill.
-Mcn shall die, who have an car for harmonies 1 ".
+A sweet sleep it plays — the last son — for the heaviness of the birth.
+Whence was named the third part of music.
+Afterward Boinn awoke ont of the sleep. " I accept " said she, " thy three sons, Uaithne of perfect ardour, since there are Sleep-bringing and Smile-bringing and Tear-bringing upon cows and women who will go with Meadb and Oilill.
+Men shall die, who have an car for harmonies `[By the hearing of art from them.
+Cr.]` ".

 They cease from the playing after that in the palace.

-" Majestically it came 2 ", says Fergus.
+" Majestically it came `[It is rushing that has come.
+Cr.]` ", says Fergus.

 " Distribute to us ", says Fraech, " the food ".
 They bring it in.
 Lothur steps on to the floor of the house : he distributes to them the food.
 Upon his palm `[On his haunches.
 Cr.]` he divided each joint with his sword, and there was not redistributed fell or flesh `[And he used not touch the eating of the meats.
 Cr.]`.
 Since he assumed dividing food was never wasted under his hand.

 They were three days and three nights at the playing of chess, by (the light of) the multitude of precious stones in the company of Fraech.
-After that Fraech addresses Meadb : " Well have I won from thee 5 ", says he. " I take not thy stake from the chess ; let there be no loss of honour therein to thee 6 ".
+After that Fraech addresses Meadb : " Well have I won from thee `[It is well we have been entertained by thee.
+Cr.]` ", says he. " I take not thy stake from the chess ; let there be no loss of honour therein to thee `[That there be not a decay of hospitality for thee in it.
+Cr.]` ".

-" From thy coming to this castle, this is the day which seems longest to me 7 ", says Meadb.
+" From thy coming to this castle, this is the day which seems longest to me `[Since I am in the dun, this is the day which I deem quiet.
+Cr.]` ", says Meadb.

 " That is not strange ", says Fraech, " three days and three nights are in it ".

 Upon that Meadb rises ; she thought it shame that the youths should be without food.
-She goes to Oilill and tells it to him : " A great deed have we done ", says she, " the
+She goes to Oilill and tells it to him : " A great deed have we done ", says she, " the youths who have come to us from outside to be without food ".

-i.
-By the hearing of art from them.
-Cr.

-2. It is rushing that lias corne.
-Cr.

-3.

-4.

-5. It is well we have been entertained by thee.
-Cr.

-6. That there be not a decay of hospitality for thee in it.
-Cr.

-7 Since I am in the dun, this is the day which I deem quiet.
-Cr.

-youths who have come to us from outside to be without food ".

-" Thon preferrest playing chess ", says Oilill.
+" Thou preferrest playing chess ", says Oilill.

 " It hinders not the distribution to his folk through the house.
 It is three days and three nights ", says she. " But we noted not the night, through the white light of the precious stones in the house ".

-" Let them cease from their laments 1 (?) till distribution is made to them ".
+" Let them cease from their laments `[Chanting.
+Cr.]` (?) till distribution is made to them ".
 Thereupon distribution is made to them; and it was well with them ; and they continued three days and three nights at the feasting.

-It is then that Fraech was bidden into the speech-house, and the question (put) to him 2 what had brought him.
+It is then that Fraech was bidden into the speech-house, and the question (put) to him `[It is asked of him.
+Cr.]` what had brought him.

 " Pleasing to me " says he, " is a visit to you ".